wp-plugins/zedity/readme.txt

 * **Save time and effort**: increase your productivity, getting things done in a fraction of the time that you're used to!

-* **Professional look**: you can achieve professional results easily, creating content that only web developers could achieve before!
+* **Advanced results**: you can achieve professional results easily, creating content that only web developers could do before!

 * **Responsive design [Premium](http://zedity.com/plugin/wp)**: automatic scaling to see your entire content exactly as created, in responsive layouts perfectly on any device!